 As a Climate Friendly Park, Grand Canyon National Park's staff, partners and stakeholders have made a commitment to take a leadership role in reducing greenhouse gas emissions and educating the public about what they can do to reduce their impacts on the park - in order to reduce plastics in the park's waste stream, litter along trails and walkways and green house gas emissions.
 Even though Individual, single-serve water bottles are available for sale throughout the park, we encourage everyone to reduce, reuse, refill!

 Designated water bottle filling stations are installed in high traffic areas on both rims of the park, making it easier than ever before to refill your water bottle.

-Like the existing water fountains and sinks in buildings and facilities throughout the park, the new filling stations provide free, Grand Canyon spring water from the park's approved water supply, located at Roaring Springs.
+Like the existing water fountains and sinks in buildings and facilities throughout the park, the filling stations provide free, Grand Canyon spring water from the park's approved water supply, located at Roaring Springs.

 Two North Rim filling stations provide only seasonal access to water:

 Forgot Your Water Bottle?

 A variety of reusable, souvenir water bottles are available at all of the park's major retail outlets.

 Grand Canyon's "reduce, reuse, refill" initiative is a collaborative effort between the National Park Service and Grand Canyon National Park's concessioners and partners.
 Concessioners Delaware North Companies Parks and Resorts; Xanterra South Rim, L.L.C.; and Forever Resorts; as well as the park's cooperating association and fund-raising partner, Grand Canyon Conservancy, have all developed product lines that provide sustainable alternatives to disposable containers.